Hire a wheelchair

 Our video guides and instruction leaflets explain how to use your wheelchair safely.

-Contact your nearest service to arrange to return your wheelchair.
+Contact your nearest Mobility Aids Service to arrange to return your wheelchair.

 It's important that you return your wheelchair on the date agreed so we can offer it to someone else who might need it.